 In 1989, plans were drawn up to give the 800 a comprehensive facelift but, immediately at this point, the company added larger US-spec Sterling bumpers to the car – this subtle change made quite a difference and the road presence of the car increased accordingly.

 Rover 800 R17 plans start to hatch

-The substantial facelift was soon given the project code, R17, and the plan was to undertake the following: Restyle the car to give it that classier appearance the company sought, and to overhaul the 2.0-litre engine.
-The restyle was considered essential as the existing 800 was undoubtedly, a pleasant looking car, it was a design of its time and that time was 1986.
+The substantial facelift was soon given the project code, R17, and the plan was to undertake the following: restyle the car to give it that classier appearance the company sought, and to overhaul the 2.0-litre engine.
+The restyle was considered essential as the existing 800, which was undoubtedly a pleasant looking car, was a design of its time and that time was 1986.
 The world was moving on – and the Rover 800 was being left behind.

 Marque identity was very important in the executive market – and, where the Rover presented a rather bland frontal aspect in the interests of aerodynamics and family resemblance to the SD1, other manufacturers had gone down the same route – so now, you would find cars from Citroën, Renault and many others that, from the front, looked all but indistinguishable from the supposedly upmarket Rover.

 However, the R17 project was compromised by the need to retain the existing cars very capable underpinnings, but as there had been significant backroom work on tuning the chassis, this was not a complete handicap.
 Also, the smooth and strong Honda engine would be retained – a positive aspect to the range – as would the interior, which was perhaps, the best aspect of the car.

 Contentiously, one decision was made, which further compromised the car’s overall style, and that was the retention of the existing side doors.
 Despite the mistakes of the past, it seemed that Rover had not learned from the folly of this policy.